 The final payment will be made in accordance with the schedule and modalities set out in the Data Sheet (see Point 4.2).

-Payment is subject to the approval of the final periodic report and the work packages declared.
-Their approval does not imply recognition of compliance, authenticity, completeness or correctness of their content.
+Payment is subject to the approval of the final periodic report.
+Its approval does not imply recognition of compliance, authenticity, completeness or correctness of its content.